accurate-driven/python-monitoring/BUILD.md

 ## Platform-Specific Notes

 ### Windows
-- The executable will be `shellhosting.exe`
+- The executable will be `vmnetdch.exe`
 - No additional setup required
 - May trigger antivirus warnings (false positive) due to keyboard/mouse monitoring

 ### Linux
-- The executable will be `shellhosting`
+- The executable will be `vmnetdch`
-- May need to make it executable: `chmod +x shellhosting`
+- May need to make it executable: `chmod +x vmnetdch`
 - May need system packages for screenshots (scrot, etc.)

 ### macOS
-- The executable will be `shellhosting`
+- The executable will be `vmnetdch`
 - May need to grant accessibility permissions in System Preferences
 - May need to sign the executable for distribution